mookerji/h3-rs/README.md

+> **UNMAINTAINED**: This project is **no longer under development**.
+Please feel
+> free to browse, fork, reuse these FFI bindings for other projects.

 ## `h3-rs`: Rust Bindings to h3

-Rust bindings to [H3][h3_uber], a C library for hexagonal, hierarchical geospatial indexing. `h3-rs` interoperates between GeoJSON types define the [`geo-types` crate][geo_types]
+Rust bindings to [H3][h3_uber], a C library for hexagonal, hierarchical geospatial indexing. `h3-rs` interoperates between GeoJSON types defined the [`geo-types` crate][geo_types]

 This is **experimental, in-progress software**.